satyakonmsft/skype-docs/Skype/UCWA/conversationLogs_ref.md

 ---
-Title: ConversationLogs for Skype for Business 2015
+title: ConversationLogs for Skype for Business 2015
+description: "conversationLogs represents the user's past conversation logs which includes both peer-to-peers and conferences."
 ---
 # conversationLogs